electrum-bowie/electrum-bowie.github.io/README.md

 Hold a single controller grip, trigger, or hand pinch to move the loaded splat.
 When both hands are gripping, pulling the trigger, or pinching the object, you can scale and rotate it by moving the hands relative to each other.
 The midpoint between the hands is used as the pivot for these transformations.

 Hand tracking is also supported through WebXR.
 This site uses `webxr="optionalFeatures: hand-tracking"` on the scene.
 Make sure the browser requests the `hand-tracking` feature and allow hand tracking permissions in the Quest.
-Once inside VR mode, close your hands into fists ("grip close" gesture) with both hands to start manipulating the splat, similar to squeezing the controller grips.
+Once inside VR mode, close your hands into fists ("grip close" gesture) with both hands to start manipulating the splat, similar to squeezing the controller grip.

-### Occlusion Filtering

-The `gaussian_splatting` component now performs a small screen-space depth pass each frame.
-Fully covered splats are skipped automatically, reducing overdraw without flickering.

 ### Sorting Threshold